There’s one particular window in our home, that all the other windows must be jealous of. It undoubtedly gets a lion’s share of our time.

-In a month or so, we'll barely be able to see the sidewalk, and our window perch will offer a view of nature in all its glory.
-We'll see the bush-trees flower -- these are the lilac and hibiscus bushes that were allowed to grow wild long before we moved here, un-pruned until they reached heights uncommon in their species (they're discussed here).
-Bumblebees and butterflies, and the common birds that live here year round will great us in the afternoon, buzzing and chirping so loudly that we'll hear them through the screen that blocks their entry inside.
-I often take the screen off and stand amoung them -- Nick has to remind me to put it back up, if we don't want all that nature inside the house.
+In a month or so, we’ll barely be able to see the sidewalk, and our window perch will offer a view of nature in all its glory.
+We’ll see the bush-trees flower — these are the forsythia, lilac and hibiscus bushes that were allowed to grow wild long before we moved here, un-pruned until they reached heights uncommon in their species (they’re discussed here).
+Bumblebees and butterflies, and the common birds that live here year round will great us in the afternoon, buzzing and chirping so loudly that we’ll hear them through the screen that blocks their entry inside.
+I often take the screen off and nearly stand amoung them — Nick has to remind me to put it back up, if we don’t want all that nature, aka insects, inside the house.

 Squirrels will chase one another through the branches, snatching the maple keys that they so enjoy, cracking them open and eating the soft inner seed, right in front of our eyes.

 There is so much to see out this square of glass.
-But with all there is the spring and autumn visits of the migrating birds, that come to and from the southern United States and Mexico, flying through Toronto on their way to their summer and winter homes, are my favourite sights.
-They are fleeting, stopping by for an hour or two, before they continue their journey.
+But, with all there is, the spring and autumn visits of the migrating birds, that come to and from the southern United States and Mexico, flying through Toronto on their way to their summer and winter homes, are my favourite sights.
+They are fleeting, stopping by for a day or two, before they continue their journey.